joao-neves95/merger-js/README.md

 ﻿# MergerJS
 [![npm](https://img.shields.io/npm/v/merger-js.svg)](https://www.npmjs.com/package/merger-js) [![LICENSE](https://img.shields.io/npm/l/merger-js.svg)](https://github.com/joao-neves95/merger-js/blob/master/LICENSE)

- Yet another light weight and simple cross-platform build tool for JavaScript files, with file imports, auto build capabilities, CLI tooling and native OS notifications.
+ Yet another lightweight and simple cross-platform build tool for JavaScript files, with CLI tooling, file imports, auto build capabilities and native OS notifications.

  Because merger uses uglify-es for minification, you don't need to use any kind of transpilers in conjunction with this tool.
 You can use ES6+.